 - Meaningful Name: This book is full of them.
 Mr Gradgrind, the schoolmaster grinds out graduates and Mr. M'Choakumchild who chokes children with facts.

-- Mr. Harthouse, Louisa's would-be lover, is only the shell of a human being.
+- Mr. Harthouse, Louisa's would-be lover, is only a shell of a human being.

 - Oop North